 Kusi Kawsay encourages students, teachers and parents to celebrate andean products, their important nutritional value, and the ancestral heritage value.
 This message is woven throughout the curricula.
-This year, we are celebrating our fourth Andean food festival.
-You can see photos and videos of our first through third festival on our facebook page.
-Each Andean food festival has been a huge success!
+One important event that promotes our nutrition and wellbeing program, is our annual Andean Gastronomy Festival.
+Year after year our Andean Gastronomy Festival is a huge success.
 The parents decide what to prepare and share the recipes, and the students give presentations about the nutritional and ancestral value of the products.
 Each class has a beautifully displayed table, and after the children and parents present them, everyone is invited to taste the creative, nutritional and beautifully presented dishes.
 The pumpkin ice cream from the second grade has been a historic hit!
 The quinoa salad and native potato from kindergarten are also delicious.

 Nutrition Awareness and Improvement Program